-Key ongoing actions undertaken in the current reporting period included:

-- Independent third-party audit of Drakes Modern Slavery policies and procedures - Maintain the Modern Slavery framework based on the independent third-party audit - Inclusion of Modern Slavery into Risk Management Policy framework - Issue Modern Slavery supplier self-assessment questionnaire to all suppliers - Re-issued to all suppliers Drakes supplier code of conduct - Updated publication of Modern Slavery, Remediation, Responsible Sourcing, Working Rights policies on Drakes website corporate responsibility page (https://drakes.com.au/corporate-responsibility/). - Reporting quarterly to the Board on Modern Slavery practices - Continued inclusion of contractual provisions relating to modern slavery

-We expand on these key actions to the right.
+- Key ongoing actions undertaken in the current reporting period included: - Internal audits of Drakes Modern Slavery policies and procedures - Maintain the Modern Slavery framework that was based on an independent third-party audit - nclusion of Modern Slavery into Risk Management Policy framework - Issue Modern Slavery supplier self-assessment questionnaire to all suppliers - Continued issue to all suppliers Drakes supplier code of conduct - Updated publication of Modern Slavery, Remediation, Responsible Sourcing, Working Rights policies on Drakes website corporate responsibility page (https://drakes.com.au/corporate-responsibility/). - Reporting quarterly to the Board on Modern Slavery practices - Continued inclusion of contractual provisions relating to modern slavery - We expand on these key actions to the right.

-Issued Modern Slavery supplier self-assessment questionnaire to all suppliers
+Modern Slavery supplier self-assessment questionnaire to all suppliers

-Drakes implemented a supplier self-assessment questionnaire to over 500 suppliers.
+Drakes implemented a supplier self-assessment questionnaire to over 500 suppliers in 2022.
 This questionnaire was an important tool in gathering information from suppliers, particularly those suppliers who have been characterised as high risk or could have a significant impact in the business.